gwen-interpreter/gwen/README.md

 - Asserting expectations (_Thens_)

-Once the interpreter has been loaded with an engine, it can readily execute both individual feature steps and complete feature files.
-Any custom built or publically shared engine implementation can be mixed into the interpreter.
+Once the interpreter has been loaded with an engine, it can readily execute both individual Gherkin steps and complete feature files.
+Any custom built or publically shared engine implementation can run inside the interpreter.
 We have developed the following engine and shared it here for everyone to use:

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)